allegro/allegro.tech/_posts/2015-03-26-testing-server-faults-with-Wiremock.md

 automagic features that map JSON to business object (for example, [Jackson](http://jackson.codehaus.org/)).
 There is no explicit conversion, we just call `readEntity` method giving as an argument a class that we want as an response, annotations on this class do the rest.
-Because of simplicity — it is easy to forget that assumption that server always returns JSON mappable to our business object is only a good belief.
+Because simplicity — it is easy to forget that assumption that server always returns JSON mappable to our business object is only a good belief.
 There are many reasons to fail here, like errors in implementation, misconfiguration or hardware failures.
 This can even be cause of failure during error handling, when you want to read detailed error message from response.
 I saw the situation where JSON with error message was expected, but server returned